brownan/backathon/README.md

 Repository - The remote storage service where backup data is stored,
     typically encrypted.

 Backup set - The set of files on a local filesystem to be backed up.
-This is
-    defined by a single path to a root directory.

 Snapshot - When a backup set is backed up, that forms a snapshot of all the
-    files in the backup set.
+    files in the backup set at that point in time.
+Snapshots are saved in the repository and are available for later restore.

-### Scan process
+### Scan process and files cache

-One of the fundamental aspects of any backup software is deciding which files to back up and which files haven't changed since last backup.
-Some software, e.g. rsync, don't keep any local state and check which files have changed by comparing file attributes against a remote copy of the file.
-Some software keep a local database either in memory or on disk of file attributes and compared the database values with the file.
-This is all to avoid transferring more data across a perhaps slow network connection than is necessary, but with very large filesystems to back up, it's a necessary optimization.

-GBackup can't read remote data, since that data may be encrypted with a private key that the backup process won't have access to.
-So our only option is to keep a local cache of file attributes of every file in the backup set.
-Early experiments used hierarchy of Python objects in memory.
-When the process started, the filesystem was traversed and the hierarchy of objects created, each object storing file attributes.
-Periodically, a simple recursive algorithm could traverse this tree in a post-order to iterate over all filesystem entries to either see if they've changed, or iterate over only changed objects to back them up.
-Additionally, this architecture has a nice Python implementation using recursive generator functions and Python's `yield from` expressions.
-Each object's backup() function would yield objects to back up, and recurse using `yield from` into its child objects before backing itself up.

-This approach wasn't very fast and required quite a lot of memory to run.
-So I decided to experiment with the other extreme: store nothing in memory and put all state into a local SQLite database.
-This turns out to have a lot of other advantages, in that I can do SQL queries to select and sort entries however I want, and gives more flexability in how I traverse the filesystem.
-But more importantly, it turns out to be very fast, with low memory usage.
-Scans are bounded mostly by the time to perform the lstat system call on every file in the backup set.

-The current scan process is a multi-pass scan.
-On the first pass, it iterates over all objects in the local database (in arbitrary order) and performs an lstat to see if the entry has changed from what's in the database.
-If it has changed, it's flagged as needing backup.
-For directories needing backup, a listdir call lists the children and any new entries are created for new children.

-Subsequent passes perform the same operation on all newly created entries for new files.
-Passes continue until there are no new files to scan.

-This approach to scanning turns out to be very fast, especially for subsequent scans but even the inital scan.
-Memory usage remains low and since database writes are performed in a single SQLite transaction using the SQLite Write-Ahead Log, IO is also kept to a minimum.
-The reason scans are quick is it avoids problems with recursive tree traversals: each visit to a node would require a separate database query or listdir call to get the list of children, which is more IO to perform.
-By scanning files in no particular order, every entry is streamed from the database in large batches and IO is kept to a minimum.
-The limiting factor is having to perform all the lstat calls for every filesystem entry.

-Further, since a directory's mtime is updated by the creation or deletion of files in the directory, we can avoid listdir on unchanging directories.

-Finally, note that in Gbackup the scanning operation is decoupled from the backup operation.
-This lets us plug in different methods for detecting changes, and perform efficient backups on only the files that have changed.
-The backup process will only iterate over the entries in the cache database that need backing up.
+Before a backup can be made, the backup set must be scanned.
+The scan determines which files have changed and therefore which files need backing up.
+In many backup programs these two functions happen together: files are scanned and backed up if needed in a single step.
+However, in Gbackup the scan routine is decoupled from the backup routine.
+This has several advantages:

+* Scanning can easily be replaced with an inotify watcher.
+Scans can then happen much less often (e.g. once a day).
+Inotify would mark files as "dirty" and the backup routine only has to read in those files.
+* To report accurate info on the size and number of files to be backed up, and show progress during backup.

+Gbackup keeps a local cache of all files in the backup set, and stores some metadata on each one.
+When a scan is performed, metadata from an `lstat()` system call is compared with the information in the database, and if the information differs, the file is marked as dirty and will be backed up next backup.

+(Note that a file marked as dirty doesn't necessarily mean its contents have changed.
+During the backup, the file's contents is read in and hashed to determine if any new chunks actually need uploading.
+The scan really just finds which files should be read in and checked.)

+Right now, the metadata stored and used to determine changed files is:

+* st_mode (includes file type and permissions)
+* st_mtime_ns (last modified time)
+* st_size

+The file cache is kept in a local SQLite table.
+The scan process selects all entries from this table and iterates over them, performing the `lstat()` call on each one.
+If a file has changed according to the metadata listed above, it is marked as dirty and its metadata updated in the database.
+If a directory has changed, a `listdir()` is performed and its children updated: any old children are deleted and any new children are added and flagged as "new" for the next pass.

+When the first scan pass finishes, a second pass selects any entries with the "new" flag and the same process is repeated.
+Passes continue until no more new files are selected.
+For the initial scan, that would effectively make this a breadth-first search from the root of the backup set.

+Traversing the entries by iterating over the database table helps keep I/O relatively low compared to traversing the filesystem, which would require a `listdir()` call to each directory.
+We avoid `listdir()` calls on directories that haven't changed by comparing the metadata: when a directory's entries change its mtime is updated.

+This results in very fast scans over files that haven't changed.
+The initial scan is slower, mostly due to the I/O in performing all the inserts into the cache table, but there may be room for optimization here.
+Memory is also kept low since all data is stored on disk in the SQLite database.

 ### Storage Format

-The storage repository is loosely based on Git's object store.
-With this, everything uploaded into the repository is an object, and objects are named after a hash of their contents.
+The storage repository is loosely based on Git's object store: everything uploaded into the repository is an object, and objects are identified by a hash of their contents.
 This has the advantage of inherent deduplication, as two objects with the same contents will only be stored once.

 In this system, there are three kinds of objects: Tree objects, Inode objects, and Blob objects.
 They roughly correspond to their respective filesystem counterparts.

 Tree objects store stat info about a directory, as well as a list of directory entries and the name of the objects for each entry.
 Directory entries can be other tree objects or inode objects.

 Inode objects store stat info about a file, and a list of blob objects that